Why cognitive systems?

 The systems of today have delivered tremendous business and societal benefits by automating tabulation and harnessing computational processing and programming to deliver enterprise and personal productivity.
 The machines of tomorrow – cognitive systems -- will forever change the way people interact with computing systems to help people extend their expertise across any domain of knowledge and make complex decisions involving extraordinary volumes of fast moving Big Data.

-In health care, Watson and Watson-like technologies are now assisting doctors at Memorial Sloan Kettering in diagnosing patients by providing a variety of possible causes for a set of symptoms.
+In healthcare, IBM Watson for Oncology, trained by Memorial Sloan Kettering, helps oncologists treat cancer patients with individualized evidence-based treatment options by analyzing patient data against thousands of historical cases trained through more than 5,000 MSK MD and analyst hours.
 Watson can help doctors narrow down the options and pick the best treatments for their patients.
 The doctor still does most of the thinking.
 Watson is there to make sense of the data and help make the process faster and more accurate.
 For city leaders, these new systems can help them prepare for major storms to predict electrical outages, plan evacuations and prepare emergency management equipment and personnel to respond in the areas that will need it most.

 That is the promise of cognitive systems--a category of technologies that uses natural language processing and machine learning to enable people and machines to interact more naturally to extend and magnify human expertise and cognition.
 These systems will learn and interact to provide expert assistance to scientists, engineers, lawyers, and other professionals in a fraction of the time it now takes.